enyojs/enyo-docs/developer-guide/support-modules/spotlight.md

 containers.

-A good example of how containers should be used is a set of radio buttons that must be navigable separate from the rest of the app's controls.
+A good example of how containers should be used is a set of radio buttons that must be navigable separately from the rest of the app's controls.

 When a Spotlight container is focused, it passes the focus to its own hierarchy of spottable child controls--specifically, to the last spottable child to hold